Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 4th of July and Fireworks

-The Summer season is when most dogs go missing, and more dogs go lost during the 4th of July week than at any other time.
+The Summer season is when most dogs go missing, especially during the week of the 4th of July, more than at any other time.

-Make sure they are not only chipped, but equally important, registered so that in the event your pup gets lost, they will be able to find their way back to you as quickly as possible.
+Make sure they are not only chipped but also registered, so that in the event your pup gets lost, they will be able to find their way back to you as quickly as possible.

-Speaking of the 4th of July, it is so incredibly common for our four-legged friends to become our frightened friends when there are large unidentified (to them) sounds coming from outside.
+Speaking of the 4th of July, it is so incredibly common for our four-legged friends to become frightened when there are big, unidentified (to them) sounds coming from outside.

-So, when it comes to fireworks, thunderstorms, and in some parts of the country gun fire, take some in-home protective measures to keep your pups as comfortable as possible.
+When it comes to fireworks, thunderstorms, and in some parts of the country, gunfire, take some in-home protective measures to keep your pets as comfortable as possible.

-Thundershirts, giving them shelter in their crates, wrapping them in blankets, and calming treats are all great options for relief until peace is restored.
+Thundershirts, providing shelter in their crates, wrapping them in blankets, and offering calming treats are all great options for relief until peace is restored.

 What to Have on Hand: